-When it comes to oral health, different kinds of ginger have shown to hinder the growth of pathogens that are responsible for causing periodontitis.
+When it comes to oral health, different kinds of ginger have been shown to hinder the growth of pathogens that are responsible for causing periodontitis.

 These antibacterial properties show clearly that food has great medical attributes, well known since time immemorial.

-15. Ginger May Help Boost Sexual Activity
+16. May Help Boost Sexual Activity

 They claim that it can help arouse desire and even enhance sexual activity.